Skip to main content

 If the issue persists, follow these steps to avoid changes to issue count:

-• If you have cookie consent banner on your website, and if you are using Website Scanner, add Cookie Configuration settings when you create a new scan, to avoid differences due to cookie settings.
+• If you have a cookie consent banner on your website, and if you are using Website Scanner, add Cookie Configuration settings when you create a new scan, to avoid differences due to cookie settings.

 Screenshot of a button to add Cookie configuration